kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0033 Airworthiness standards  aircraft engines.md

 \(a\) This part prescribes airworthiness standards for the issue of type certificates and changes to those certificates, for aircraft engines.

-\(b\) Each person who applies under part 21 for such a certificate or change must show compliance with the applicable requirements of this part and the applicable requirements of part 34 of this chapter.
+\(b\) Each person who applies under part 21 for such a certificate or change must show compliance with the applicable requirements of this part and the applicable requirements of [[Volume 1/C Aircraft/0034 Fuel venting and exhaust emission requirements for turbine engine powered airplanes.md|part 34 of this chapter]].

 \[Amdt.
 33-7, 41 FR 55474, Dec.
 20, 1976, as amended by Amdt.
 33-14, 55 FR 32861, Aug.
 10, 1990\]